Washington, DC Wrongful Death Lawyer

 When you lose a loved one due to the carelessness of others, you may have a wrongful death claim under state law.
 Surviving family members may qualify for compensation from the parties who are responsible for the fatal accident.
 Discuss your rights and legal options with a Washington, DC wrongful death lawyer.

-Suing for Wrongful Death
+Suing for Wrongful Death in Washington, DC

 A wrongful death case involves any form of unnatural death due to someone else’s negligence.
 The personal representative of the estate of the deceased person is the appropriate person to file a wrongful death lawsuit.
 Various people may qualify as the personal representative of the estate if the deceased individuals die intestate, or without a will, such as spouses, domestic partners, or children.